 Richmond Pulse is seeking applicants with a passion for multimedia story telling.
 Responsibilities include writing print stories, shooting photos/videos, recording audio, and interacting with the community.
 Applicants need not be proficient in these fields as there will be training but they need to be eager to learn, able to take criticism, and revise projects as necessary.
 Applicants need to be punctual for meetings and deadlines.
 Flexible schedule is a plus as applicants need to be able to react the ever-changing news environment.

-Youth journalists will produce multimedia stories (print, radio, and video) to shed light on community health issues in the Richmond, CA. The youth journalists will work with the Youth Media Coordinator to produce journalistically sound, quality work.
+Youth journalists will produce multimedia stories (print, radio, and video) to shed light on community health issues in the Richmond, CA. The youth journalists will work with our editors to produce journalistically sound, quality work.
 They will shed light on issues affecting the community.

 Each student will be paid for his/her work.
 The amount of the stipends are to be determined.